Magdalena Kopp: Arrest

 On 16 February 1982, she was arrested in Paris together with Bruno Bréguet, a Swiss citizen who had served a prison sentence in Israel for possession of explosives.
 When a policeman noticed their Peugeot car was improperly parked and asked to see their papers, Bréguet attempted to shoot him, but had forgotten to release his pistol's safety catch and was overpowered.
 Kopp, who had bolted, was cornered a block away from the scene and surrendered.
 Five kilos of Penthrit (pentaerythritol tetranitrate) were found in the car, as well as false passports and other incriminating documents, including sketch plans of various locations.
 Under interrogation, it was established that they were planning to blow up the offices of the exiled Arabic political magazine Al Watan Al Arabi because it had annoyed Syria's President Hafez al-Assad, who had granted Kopp, Carlos and other terrorists asylum in Damascus.

 Time in prison

 On 24 May 1982 Kopp was sentenced to four years' imprisonment.
-Boudia Command carried out several terrorist attacks to pressure the government for the release of Kopp and Breguet.
+Boudia Command carried out several terrorist attacks to pressure the government for the release of Kopp and Bréguet.
 Kopp was released on 4 May 1985 with a reduction of seven months of her sentence for good behavior but was deported to Germany where she was detained and questioned again, this time by German police.
 Subsequently, she was set free and in less than a month she moved to Damascus, Syria, where she met and reunited with Ilyich Ramirez (Carlos).
 In 1985 they were married.